nittin-cz/xperience-by-kentico-aira-unified/README.md

 ## Package Installation

-Install the package using the .NET CLI:
+Add the package to your application using the .NET CLI

 ```powershell
 dotnet add package Kentico.Xperience.AiraUnified